-Our 50 Mile Training Plan – Just Finish is designed for runners who want to comfortably complete their 50 miler without focussing on speed or finishing time.
+Our 50 Mile Training Plan – Just Finish is designed for beginner or intermediate runners who want to comfortably complete their 50 miler ultramarathon without focusing on speed or finishing time.

 Once you go beyond marathon distance and stray into ultra territory, the training strategies and advice vary an incredible amount.